|

 Telephone Interviews

 Telephone Interviews have one advantage over the other types of interviews–you can have your preparation materials in front of you as the interview is taking place.
 This includes not only your resume, but also a "cheat sheet" of compelling story topics that you would like to introduce.
 It can also include a "cheat sheet" about the employer, including specific critical points describing the employer and their products.
 So have your materials open and available when you are preparing for a phone interview.
 They are there to support you and enhance your value to the employer, who will greatly respect your ability to answer questions with focus and meaningful content.
+It is important that your phone interview sound well-organized and thoughtful, but not rehearsed.
+Only write down important points on paper, but do not write down entire paragraphs or sentences and read them when you are conversing with an employer.
+It is very easy for someone to tell if you are reading, and they may test how quickly you can think on your feet.

 Employers use telephone interviews as a way of identifying and recruiting candidates for employment.
 There are three basic types of telephone calls that you get from employers at this stage.
 One of the keys to success is to be able to identify quickly what type you are going to be participating in.